Duke of Sutherland: Clearances

 Further clearances were scheduled in Strathnaver starting at Whitsun, 1814.
 These were complicated by Sellar having successfully bid for the lease of one of the new sheep farms on land that it was now his responsibility, as factor, to clear.
 (Overall, this clearance was part of the removal of 430 families from Strathnaver and Brora in 1814 – an estimated 2,000 people.)
-Sellar had also made an enemy of the local law officer, Robert Mackid, by catching him poaching on the Sutherland's land.
+Sellar had also made an enemy of the local law officer, Robert Mackid, by catching him poaching on the Sutherlands' land.
 There was some confusion among the tenants as Sellar made concessions to some of them, allowing them to stay in their properties a little longer.
 Some tenants moved in advance of the date in their eviction notice – others stayed until the eviction parties arrived.

 As was normal practice, the roof timbers of cleared houses were destroyed to prevent re-occupation after the eviction party had left.
 On 13 June 1814, this was done by burning in the case of Badinloskin, the house occupied by William Chisholm.
 Accounts vary, but it is possible that his elderly and bedridden mother-in-law was still in the house when it was set on fire.
 In James Hunter's understanding of events, Sellar ordered her to be immediately carried out as soon as he realised what was happening.
 The old lady died six days later.
 Eric Richards suggests that the old woman was carried to an outbuilding before the house was destroyed.
 Whatever the facts of the matter, Sellar was charged with culpable homicide and arson, in respect of this incident and others during this clearance.
 The charges were brought by Robert Mackid.

 As the trial approached, the Sutherland estate was reluctant to assist Sellar in his defence, distancing themselves from their employee.
 He was acquitted of all charges at his trial in 1816.
 The estate were hugely relieved, taking this as a justification of their clearance activity.
-(Robert Mackid became a ruined man and had to leave the county, providing Sellar with a grovelling letter of apology and confession.)
+(Robert Mackid became a ruined man and had to leave the county to rebuild his career elsewhere, providing Sellar with a grovelling letter of apology and confession.)

 Despite the acquittal, this event, and Sellar's role in it, was fixed in the popular view of the Sutherland Clearances.
 James Loch, the Stafford estate commissioner was now taking a greater interest in the Northern part of his employer's holdings; he thought Young's financial management was incompetent, and Sellar's actions among the people deeply concerning.
 Both Sellar and William Young soon left their management posts with the Sutherland estate (though Sellar remained as a major tenant).
 Loch, nevertheless, also subscribed to the theory that clearance was beneficial for the tenants as much as for the estate.